astronomer/docs/astro/deploy-github-integration.md

 1. In your Workspace, click **Workspace Settings** > **Git Deploys.**
 2. Click **Install GitHub Application.** A window appears instructing you to authorize the **Astro App** on your personal GitHub account.
 Follow the prompts to authorize the application.
 3. Return to the Astro UI.
 From the **Git Deploys** screen, click **Connect Repository**.
 4. Select the Organization that contains the repository you want to integrate with Astro, then click **Continue**.
 A new window prompts you to allow **Astro App** to access either all repositories or specific repositories within your GitHub Organization.
-Astronomer recommends **Only selected repositories**.
+Astronomer recommends **Only select repositories**.
 5. Choose which repositories you want to enable the app for, then click **Request.**

     ![The GitHub authorization screen for connecting a repository to GitHub.
 GitHub requests for the Astro App to connect to at least one of your repositories](/img/docs/request-astro-app.png)

-5. Configure the following fields:
+6. Configure the following fields:

     - **Repository:** Select the repository you want to integrate with Astro.
     - **Astro Project Path:** Specify the path to your Astro project, up to and including the Astro project folder.
 For example, `/myorg/myprojects/my-astro-project`

-6. Click **Connect Repository**.
+7. Click **Connect Repository**.
-7. Map specific branches in your repository to Deployments in your Workspace.
+8. Map specific branches in your repository to Deployments in your Workspace.
 When you map a branch to a Deployment, any commits to that branch trigger a code deploy to Astro.
-For example, you can map a development branch and your production branch to separate Deployments so that bugs in development don’t affect your production data pipelines.
+For example, you can map a development branch and your production branch to separate Deployments, so that bugs in development don’t affect your production data pipelines.

 Any commits to your mapped branches will now trigger a code deploy to the corresponding Deployment.